ellisonpyon/cs1302-latin-squares/README.md

 <small>
 Copyright &copy; Michael E. Cotterell and the University of Georgia.
 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a> to students and the public.
-The content and opinions expressed on this Web page do not necessarily reflect the views of nor are they endorsed by the University of Georgia or the University System of Georgia.
+The content and opinions expressed on this page do not necessarily reflect the views of nor are they endorsed by the University of Georgia or the University System of Georgia.
 </small>